 If you received your vaccine already, its important that you let your provider know.
 Please also bring a copy of your vaccination card with you to your appointment.

-We would like to address a question that we have gotten frequently: Do I need to wear a mask and avoid close contact with others if I have gotten 2 doses of the vaccine?
+Do I need to wear a mask and avoid close contact with others if I have gotten 2 doses of the vaccine?

 Yes.
 Not enough information is currently available to say if or when CDC will stop recommending that people wear masks and avoid close contact with others to help prevent the spread of the virus that causes COVID-19.

 Experts need to understand more about the protection that COVID-19 vaccines provide in real-world conditions before making that decision.
 Other factors, including how many people get vaccinated and how the virus is spreading in communities, will also affect this decision.
 We also don’t yet know whether getting a COVID-19 vaccine will prevent you from spreading the virus that causes COVID-19 to other people, even if you don’t get sick yourself.
 CDC will continue to update this page as we learn more.